List of Days of Our Lives characters introduced in the 1980s: Tess Jannings

-Megan Hathaway
+Megan Hathaway DiMera

-Megan Hathaway is a fictional character from the soap opera, Days of Our Lives.
-She is played by Cheryl-Ann Wilson (now known as Miranda Wilson) from 1984-1985, and 2023-present.
+Megan Hathaway DiMera is a fictional character from the soap opera, Days of Our Lives.
+She is played by Cheryl-Ann Wilson (now known as Miranda Wilson) from 1984 to 1985, and since 2023.
 Wilson also played the role in 2022 in Days of Our Lives: Beyond Salem.

 Megan comes to Salem in 1984 with her adopted father Maxwell Hathaway, though she is secretly the daughter of Stefano DiMera.
 Megan had been the high school love of Bo Brady who so deeply broke his heart that he was unable to allow himself to fully commit to Hope Brady.
 Megan thought Bo had left her, never answered her letters and broke her heart, as completely as he thought she had broken his.
 Bo thought Megan no longer loved him because she never answered any letter or spoke to her when he called.
 When they discover it was her mother who interfered to keep them apart, she became obsessed with winning him back and would stop at nothing in order to have him.
 Megan tells Bo that she discovered she was pregnant with his child, after he left town.
 She tells him that she gave the child up for adoption after her letters and pleas went unanswered, and because her mother convinced her it was the best thing to do in the circumstances.
 Bo initially softens towards her when he realizes what she must've gone through.
 However, he begins to doubt her when it's revealed that Roman Brady, his brother, had seen Megan in an abortion clinic.

 Throughout 1984, Megan becomes more and more involved with collecting 3 Prisms for her father Stefano DiMera.
-It's revealed that Stefano is suffering from an inoperable brain tumour and the Prisms are the only way to restore his health.
+It's revealed that Stefano is suffering from an inoperable brain tumor and the Prisms are the only way to restore his health.
 Meanwhile, Bo is keen to help Megan & recover their adopted child, and the search leads them to New Orleans, where it turns out, Megan has conspired to have Diane killed, steal her child, and set up dummy adoptive parents who then allow Megan and Bo to have 'their' child back.
 Bo saves Diane from the attempted murder and goes along with Megan's deception, in order to stay close to her and get to Stefano.